GoodBoyNinja/CEP-ReloadJS/README.md

         |_dist/

 ```
-2. from the terminal in Visual Studio Code, run `nodemon reload.js`
+2. from the terminal, run `nodemon reload.js`
-3. Make a change to a file and save it.
+3. Make a change to any file and save it. nodemon should run reload.js.

 # result
 If done correctly, you will see the terminal updating on each save without errors.